aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - $scan\_type    : scan type of the file
   - $file         : file information hash ref
   - $subjectIdsref: context information for the scan
-  - $Visit\_Label  : label of the visit at which the scan was acquired.
   - $pname        : patient name found in the scan header

 RETURNS: